Hollister riot: Event

-Initially the motorcyclists were welcomed into the Hollister bars, as the influx of people meant a boom in business.
-But soon, drunken motorcyclists were riding their bikes through the small streets of Hollister and consuming huge amounts of alcohol.
+Initially, the motorcyclists were welcomed into the Hollister bars as the influx of people meant a boom in business.
+But soon, drunken motorcyclists were riding their bikes through the small streets of Hollister and consuming large amounts of alcohol.
 They were fighting, damaging bars, throwing beer bottles out of windows, racing in the streets, and other drunken actions.
 There was also a severe housing problem.
 The bikers had to sleep on sidewalks, in parks, in haystacks and on people's lawns.
 By the evening of July 4, "they were virtually out of control".

 The small, seven-man police force of Hollister was overwhelmed by the events.
-The police tried to stop the motorcyclists' activities by threatening to use tear gas and by arresting as many drunken men as they could.
-The bars tried in vain to stop the men from drinking by refusing to sell beer and voluntarily closing two hours ahead of time.
+The police tried to stop the motorcyclists' activities by threatening to use tear gas and arresting as many drunken men as possible.
+The bars tried to stop the men from drinking by refusing to sell beer and voluntarily closing two hours ahead of time.

 Eyewitnesses were quoted as saying, "It's just one hell of a mess", but that "[the motorcyclists] weren't doing anything bad, just riding up and down whooping and hollering; not really doing any harm at all."

 The ruckus continued through July 5 and slowly died out at the end of the weekend as the rallies ended and the motorcyclists left town.

 At the end of the Fourth of July weekend and the informal riot, Hollister was littered with thousands of beer bottles and other debris and there was some minor storefront damage.
 About 50 people were arrested, most with misdemeanors such as public intoxication, reckless driving, and disturbing the peace.
 There were around 60 reported injuries, of which three were serious, including a broken leg and skull fracture.
 Other than having to witness the chaos of the weekend, no Hollister residents suffered any physical harm.
 A City Council member stated, "Luckily, there appears to be no serious damage.
 These trick riders did more harm to themselves than the town."